London Osteoporosis Clinic uses lifestyle, non-drug, drug and holistic approaches.

-Side effects include nausea, abdominal pain, difficulty swallowing, and the risk of an inflamed oesophagus or oesophageal ulcers.
-These are less likely to occur if the medicine is taken properly.
 Injected forms of bisphosphonates don’t cause stomach upset.
-And it may be easier to schedule a quarterly or yearly injection than to remember to take a weekly or monthly pill.
+And it is easier to schedule a quarterly, six monthly or yearly injection than to remember to take a weekly or monthly pill.

-Raloxifene (Evista) mimics estrogen’s beneficial effects on bone density in postmenopausal women, without some of the risks associated with estrogen.
-Taking this drug may also reduce the risk of some types of breast cancer.
-Hot flashes are a common side effect.
-Raloxifene also may increase your risk of blood clots.
+Raloxifene (Evista) mimics oestrogen’s beneficial effects on bone density in postmenopausal women, without some of the risks associated with oestrogen.

 In men, osteoporosis may be linked with a gradual age-related decline in testosterone levels.
-Testosterone replacement therapy can help increase bone density, but osteoporosis medications are better studied in men with osteoporosis and are recommended instead of or in addition to testosterone.
+Testosterone replacement therapy can help increase bone density, but osteoporosis medications are preferred instead of or in addition to testosterone.

 Less common osteoporosis medications

 If you can’t tolerate the more common treatments for osteoporosis — or if they don’t work well enough — these alternatives are available:

 - Teriparatide (Forteo).This powerful drug is similar to parathyroid hormone and stimulates new bone growth.
 It is given by injection under the skin.